Piedmont wine

-Piemonte wine is the range of Italian wines made in the region of Piedmont in the northwestern corner of Italy.
+Piedmont wine is the range of Italian wines made in the region of Piedmont, in the northwestern corner of Italy.

 The best-known wines from the region include Barolo and Barbaresco.
 They are made from the Nebbiolo grape.
 These wines are ideal for storage and a well-aged Barolo for instance may leave a feeling of drinking velvet because the tannins are polished and integrated more and more into the wine.
 As the wine matures the colour becomes more brownish and rust-red.